Best Books for a 4-Year-Old to Develop Pre-Reading Skills

 The illustrations and repetition in this book make it one of my favorite books with prepositions for toddlers.

 Everyone in the napping house piles onto the one bed to sleep.
 The rhythm and repetition make it easy for your toddler to “read” the book with you.
+This is one of my favorite read-aloud books and is a delightful bedtime story.

 Maurice Sendek explores the amazing power of imagination in this classic kids’ book about monsters.
 When Max gets upset with his parents, he imagines traveling to a world to be the kids of the monsters.